 Biometric identification is becoming increasingly important in protecting private information and secure locations.
 Security systems must ensure that only authorized individuals can access protected information (banking information, health records, and so forth) and secure locations (such as travel checkpoints and private office space).
 As attempts to undermine security measures become more sophisticated, technology will play a greater role in protecting our personal information and supporting our national security.
 Continued development of new biometric technologies that can detect attempts to deceive identification and authentication systems can help meet evolving security challenges.

-First we will need to determine if you are eligible to participate in the SecureUS 3.0 Study.
-If the online screening process indicates that you are a candidate for the study, you will be asked to attend a half-day testing session at the Johns Hopkins University test facility in Columbia, Maryland.
-Appointments will be available on weekdays from November 4, 2019 through November 15, 2019.
+First, we will need to determine if you are eligible to participate in the SecureUS 4.0 Study.
+If the online screening process indicates that you are a candidate for the study, you will be asked to attend a two hour testing session at the Johns Hopkins University test facility in Columbia, Maryland.
+Appointments will be available Monday – Friday during normal business hours August 2nd through August 10th 2021.
 Participation is by appointment only.

 Your session will include the following pre-test elements:

-After completing pre-test elements, you will receive a study wrist band, which will provide your unique study ID# as you progress through the testing stations.
+After completing pre-test elements, you will receive a lanyard, which will provide your unique study ID# as you progress through the testing stations.

 During the testing phase, you will: